SAMTOMINDUSTRYS/stex2-blog/README.md

 * A **Repository** offers an interface for an application manipulate a collection of objects (eg. add, get) while hiding how and where the data is stored, effectively keeping your application ignorant of how data is persisted (eg. in memory, a database, a file)
 * A **Unit of Work** (UoW) offers a context in which objects that have changed are noted, and those changes can be persisted (or discarded) as part of a transaction in your application

-Since my last update I had added the concept of a `Client` (user) which worked similarly to `Stocks` (make a list of them and stuff it into the `Exchange`), and wanted to see how access to the Clients and Stocks could be provided by a Repository (before attacking anything more complex like the `OrderBook`).
-Before that, I had to [pull apart my single script](https://github.com/SAMTOMINDUSTRYS/stex2s-python/commit/acf1031b25313478074ad7899b8a7eeef5eefdb7) and set a layout to help organise the real ARCHITECTURE that was about to happen.
-I settled on the following top-level modules:

-* `domain` -- a sacred realm for storing domain entities and very little else (this is the centre of the Clean Architecture diagram, it should not depend on anything outside of itself), I left all the dataclasses in here with the exception of the `Exchange` class
-* `entrypoints` -- the welcome mat of the application, I moved all the object instantiation and example code here to `main.py`
-* `services` -- a placeholder for utilities that offer the application ways to do things, effectively a routing layer to cause the entrypoints to make something happen.
-This is the new home of the `Exchange` class, but eventually much more will be moved here
-* `io` -- I didn't like the suggestion of using the `services` module to house Repositories and UoWs as found in the Cosmic Python examples as they didn't seem to fit my personal interpretation of a service, so I created an `io` module to organise "input and output things".
-I imagine message parsing and file handling will all live in here too
-* `adapters` -- following the "Ports and Adapters" ethos, this code is responsible for plugging frameworks, ORMs and other such external matters into the application

-The most interesting thing about this exercise was that I quite quickly realised the `Exchange` domain entity was in fact a service layer.
-The `Exchange` offers exchange-related functionality to the `main.py` application entrypoint.
-If nothing else, merely thinking about what a cleaner architecture looks like in your project tree will encourage better domain abstractions and make the responsibilities of intra-application services more obvious.

 I set about building a Repository and UoW to hold `Clients` and `Stocks` in volatile memory, just like in my first program but instead of interacting with a Python data structure directly, the application would have to interact with the Repository.
-I based my first Repository and UoW on the in-memory testing repo from the Cosmic Python book, but with a little extra flair; rather than merely mocking a Repository and holding a temporary list, I defined a class which held a dictionary as a class attribute, such that any instantiation of the Repository would be able to interact with the objects stored inside.
+I based my first Repository and UoW on the mock testing repo from the Cosmic Python book, but with a little extra flair; rather than merely mocking a Repository and holding a temporary list, I defined a class which held a dictionary named `_objects` as a class attribute, such that any instantiation of the Repository would be able to interact with the `_objects` stored inside.
+As suggested by the book, I made the UoW a Python context manager.
+A context manager requires an `__enter__` dunder method to setup some context (my UoW just returns itself) and an `__exit__` dunder method to specify what happens when you leave the context (my UoW calls its `rollback` function to discard uncommited changes).

-I felt a bit dirty about this as class attributes shared across all past, present and future instantiations of a class felt a bit weird.
-This wasn't helped by internet searches wherein I found of conflicting examples of writing a Repository and UoW, and I became a little frustrated with trying to do "the right thing" first time, which caused some procrastination.
+I felt a bit dirty about my Repository as class attributes shared across all past, present and future instantiations of a class as a means of persisting data felt a bit weird -- it's easy to accidentally create an instance and shadow or overwrite the class variable.
+This wasn't helped by internet searches wherein I found of conflicting examples of writing a Repository and UoW.
+I became a little frustrated with trying to do "the right thing" first time, which caused some procrastination.

+Persevering, I took the example from the Cosmic Python book much further.
+I gave the Repository an instance variable dictionary called `_staged_objects` to keep track of objects that needed to be committed.
+I felt like I was really in the swing of things now.
+I added a class `_object_versions` and instance `_staged_versions` dictionary too.
+Imagine updating a user's holdings, my Repository and UoW worked like so:

+* A change in the system such as a bought or sold stock triggers a call to the `Exchange`'s `update_user` service function
+* The `Exchange` service `update_user` method "enters" a context (using Python's `with` statement), instantiating a `UoW` that has access to the Repository for handling the users, a variable `uow` is in scope for dealing with the unit of work and is the only way to access the user Repository
+* The service fetches uses the context of the UoW and queries the user repository with `uow.users.get`
+* The Repository's `get` checks for the user object in its `_objects` **class** dictionary, copies (`copy.deepcopy`) it to its `_staged_objects` **instance** dictionary (and also copies the `_object_version[user_id]` to `_staged_version[user_id]`) and returns the staged object
+* The `update_user` method makes a change to the domain object and calls `uow.commit`
+* The UoW passes through the request to commit to the Repository:
+    * The `_staged_version[user_id]` is checked against `_object_version[user_id]` to ensure the `_objects` dictionary has not been updated for this user since `get` was called
+    * The `_staged_objects[user_id]` overwrites the `_objects[user_id]` and `_object_version[user_id]` is incremented
+* `update_user` exits the `with` block, closing the UoW context (calling `uow.rollback` automatically, but there is nothing to rollback)

 It took some refining but it did indeed work!
 I changed the `add_users` and `add_stocks` functions on the `Exchange` (called from `main.py`) to set up a UoW, stage the new objects and commit them to storage.
 Similarly the application could check a user or transaction ID by setting up a UoW and querying the Repository.

+I want to note that unlike the Cosmic Python book, I kept the Repository and UoW definitions next to each-other.
+As collaborating objects they are very tightly coupled, indeed the relationship between a Repository and a UoW in my experience so far seems to be a direct 1:1 mapping.
+So it seemed only natural they should live close together given they'll likely change together.